librato/metrics-librato/README.md

 ### Coda Meters

-Given a Coda Meter with name "foo", the following values are reported:
+Given a Coda Meter with name `foo`, the following values are reported:

 * DeltaGauge: name=foo.count (represents the number of values the Coda Meter has recorded)
 * Gauge: name=foo.meanRate